Yes, productivity is a good thing. There’s nothing wrong with getting stuff done. That is until we start obsessing with being productive.

 Over-Scheduling Our Lives To Get More Done

 The first problem with productivity comes from being overly focused on doing more that we over-fill our schedules.
-Have you ever found yourself saying, “Hmm… If I can check these three things off my list, then I can move this up here to this slot.
+Have you ever looked at your week and thought, “Hmm… if I can check these three things off my list, then I can move this up here to this slot.
 Now I have thirty minutes free that I can add this in and get more done.”
 Does that sound familiar?
 I’ve been there; I’ve done that!

 There’s Always More We Could Do